PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

             --discards STR          name of file to contain discarded records -h --help               display usage information

-The PATRIC Database
+The BV-BRC Database
 -------------------

-The main PATRIC database is organized as a series of large, heavily-indexed relational tables.
+The main BV-BRC database is organized as a series of large, heavily-indexed relational tables.
 From the perspective of the CLI, there are five main tables representing objects of interest, connected by four relationships.